coalton-lang/coalton-website/content/post/20211212-typeclasses.md

   (reduce #'combine list :initial-value (get-identity1 proto)))
 ```

 but now `compress` is made inconvenient to use by the callers.
+We've passed the buck from callee to caller.
 Ideally we could just write

 ```lisp